 The answer to this one is their anatomy and physiology.
 Cats are built to be fantastic jumpers.

 At first, they take the jumping position by crouching all their four limbs on the floor.
-Then it lifts up its front paws, stretching its torso upwards and, for the final move, it pushes hard on its hind legs to propel itself upward.
-The tail has an important role in helping the cat keep its balance.
+Then they lift up their front paws, stretching their torsos upwards, and, for the final move, they push hard on their hind legs to propel themselves upward.
+Their tails have an important role in helping cats keep their balance.

 Why can cats jump so high?

 Cats get these impressive jumping skills from their wild feline ancestors that survived on hunting.
-Felines need to be able to jump to be successful hunters and it seems that cats have held on to this fantastic feature.
+Felines need to be able to jump to be successful hunters, but also to fight off other predators, and it seems that cats have held on to this fantastic feature.
 Even though household cats don’t need to hunt, they still have hunting instincts and hunting abilities.
+So the next time you see your cat leaping from the kitchen counter, take a good look at its powerful back legs and how they propel it forward.
+It will look a bit like National Geographic.

 Will cats jump off balconies or tall buildings?

 Another important issue is getting distracted.
 Most accidents happen when cats jump to catch birds, balls, or other things.
+They sprint away to catch their prey, and off they go.
 This is why you shouldn’t leave things up to fate.
 You can cat-proof your balcony and windows to make sure that there are no accidents.
 A catio for your balcony will keep your cat safe and it will save you a lot of stress.

 Which cats jump the highest?

-The longer the cat, the higher it can jump.
+The longer the cat, the longer and more powerful are the cat’s back legs, so the better the cat’s ability to jump is.
 Larger cat breeds like Ragdolls and Norwegian Forest Cats are excellent jumpers, so if you are planning to live with one, you are in for quite a few surprises.

 But it’s not only body length that counts in this equation.
 It’s also muscle strength, agility, and aerodynamic build.